liamjosephnolan/liamjosephnolan.github.io/_projects/DiceSort.md

 ---
 This project used an ABB robot arm and Cognex camera to track, pickup and sort dice into a tray.
 The robot's move instructions were all programmed in Rapid with the Vision processing handled by a custom program ran by our Cognex camera.
 The robot would pick up a dice from a tray, drop it onto the conveyor and then determine where to place to the dice.
 It would repeat indefinitely or until stopped by the user.
 It was quite a fun project and was a good exercise in Rapid programming and vision processing.

-Full documentation can be found on my [Dice Sorting] documentation page and Rapid code can be found on my [Github](https://github.com/liamjosephnolan/DiceRobot).
+[Dice Sorting] documentation page and Rapid code can be found on my [Github](https://github.com/liamjosephnolan/DiceRobot).

 [Dice Sorting]: /docs/dicesort